+Discussion: 10 questions about ethics to consider in field experiments.

+Lauren Young

 Abstract

-This methods guide discusses ethical issues that researchers should consider when engaging in field experimental research.
-It starts from a position that researchers as a profession share fundamental values of respect for persons, beneficence, and justice, first codified in the Belmont Report by the National Commission for the Protection of Human Services of Biomedical and Behavioral Research.
+This guide raises ethical questions that researchers should consider when engaging in field experimental research.
+Although this appears in the methods guide series, it is not prescriptive like a typical methods guide because ethical decisions tend to involve more, often competing, principles, and are heavily influenced by context.
+Nevertheless, this discussion starts from a position that researchers as a profession share fundamental values of respect for persons, beneficence, and justice, first codified in the Belmont Report by the National Commission for the Protection of Human Services of Biomedical and Behavioral Research.
 These ethical principles provided a framework to help researchers decide how to carry out their research.
 Because they were developed primarily for medical trials, they can be difficult to apply to field experiments.
-This guide discusses some relevant ethical principles and practices that experimental social scientists can adopt to better adhere to them.
+This guide proposes ten questions around ethical principles and practices that experimental social scientists can ask themselves before launching experimental research projects to better adhere to the aspirational principles of ethical research.

-Weigh reasonably foreseeable potential harm and benefits.
+Does the research weigh reasonably foreseeable potential harm and benefits?

 The most important ethical standard for researchers, from both a legal and moral standpoint, is that the benefits of the research must outweigh the costs in order for it to be ethical.
 The Belmont Report, which is the cornerstone of most legal frameworks on ethical treatment of human research subjects, including those governed by Institutional Review Boards (IRBs) at many universities and hospitals, calls this a principle of beneficence.